© 1981 by The University of Wisconsin; © 2004 by Louie Crew

 When I was occasionally denied access to media, as in the parish or diocese or as on campus when gossip flared, I knew the value of candid explanations thoughtfully prepared, Xeroxed, and circulated to enough folks to assure that the gossips would have access to the truthful version.
 For example, the vestry, which acted in secret, was caught by surprise when I sent copies of their hateful letter to most other parishioners, together with a copy of a psalm which I wrote protesting their turning the House of Prayer into a Court House.
 I also was able to explain that I continued to attend, not in defiance of their withdrawn invitation, but in obedience to the much higher invitation issued to us all by the real head of the Church.
 In January, 1979, in the first open meeting of the parish since the vestry's letter of unwelcome three years earlier, the entire parish voted to censure the vestry for that action and to extend to me the full welcome which the vestry had tried to deny.
 Only three voted against censure, all three of them a minority of the vestry being censured.

 My spouse and I have been very conscious of the risks of our convictions.
-We have viewed our credentials -- my doctorate and his professional licensees -- not as badges of comfortable respectability, but as assets to be invested in social change.
-Dr. King did not sit crying in the Albany jail, "Why don't these folks respect me?
+We have viewed our credentials -- my doctorate and his professional licenses -- not as badges of comfortable respectability, but as assets to be invested in social change.
+Dr. King did not sit crying in the Birmingham jail, "Why don't these folks respect me?
 How did this happen?
 What am I doing here?"
 When my spouse and I have been denied jobs for which we were the most qualified applicants, we have not naively asked how such things could be, nor have we dwelt overly long on self-pity, for we have known in advance the prices we might have to pay, even if to lose our lives.
 Our realism about danger and risk has helped us preserve our sanity when everyone about us has seemed insane.
 I remember the joy which my spouse shared with me over the fact that he had just been fired for his efforts to organize other black nurses to protest their being treated as orderlies by the white managers of a local hospital.

 Never, however, have we affirmed the injustices.
 We simply cannot be surprised by any evil and are thus less likely to be intimidated by it.
 Hence, we find ourselves heirs to a special hybrid of courage, a form of courage too often ignored by the heterosexual majority but widely manifest among sexual outcasts, not the courage of bravado on battlegrounds or sports fields, but the delicate courage of the lone person who patiently waits out the stupidity of the herd, the cagey courage that has operated many an underground railway station.

 Our survival in small-town America has been helped least, I suspect, by our annoying insistence that potential friends receive us not only in our own right, but also as members of the larger lesbian/gay and black communities of which we are a part.
 Too many whites and heterosexuals are prepared to single us out as "good queers," offering us thereby the "rewards" of their friendship only at too great a cost to our integrity.
 My priest did not whip up the vestry against me the first year we lived openly together.
 He was perfectly happy to have one of his "clever queers" to dress his wife's hair and the other to help him write his annual report.
-We become scandalous only when the two of us began to organize the national group of lesbian and gay male Episcopalians, known as Integrity; then we were no longer just quaint.
+We became scandalous only when the two of us began to organize the national group of lesbian and gay male Episcopalians, known as Integrity; then we were no longer just quaint.
 We threatened his image of himself as the arbiter of community morality, especially as he faced scores of queries from brother priests elsewhere.

 Many lesbians and gay males are tamed by dependencies upon carefully selected heterosexual friends with whom they have shared their secret, often never realizing that in themselves alone, they could provide far more affirmation and discover far more strength than is being cultivated by the terms of these "friendships."
 Lesbians and gay males have always been taught to survive on the heterosexuals' terms; rarely on one's own terms, and almost never on the terms of a community shared with other lesbians and gay males.